TheHive-Project/TheHiveDocs/installation/binary-guide.md

 ```

-# 3. Install ElasticSearch
+# 3. Install Elasticsearch

-Installation of ElasticSearch is described in the following [guide](elasticsearch-guide.md)
+Installation of Elasticsearch is described in the following [guide](elasticsearch-guide.md)

 # 4. Install TheHive